 - 1. Discuss the matter with their instructor.
 Clerical errors are usually handled in this manner, with the instructor signing the correction of official records.
 If the student believes the problem is not resolved, the student shall then; - 2.
-Visit with the division chair who supervises faculty teaching the course to discuss the issue.
-If the concern still remains unresolved, the student must wait to; - 3.
-File a formal written Grade Appeal with the Associate Dean of Academic & Student Affairs according to the process outlined above AFTER the final g sent documentation that may shed light grade for the course has been on the appeal. en posted.
-It is recommend ed that students pre-
+Visit with the administrator who supervises faculty teaching the course to discuss the issue.
+If the concern still remains unresolved, the student must wait to;

+File a formal written Grade Appeal with the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing according to the process outlined above AFTER the final grade for the course has been posted.
+It is recommended that students present documentation that may shed light on the appeal.